bushstas/state-master/README.md

       // it's something about debugging, put to the end console.log(get());

-      // or you can just retun state changes as usually return {
+      // or you can just return state changes as usually return {
         size: nextProps.width + 'x' + nextProps.height
       }